-Jump into the hottest new trend in the green industry with our sunny succulents, bold foliage tropicals, or shady pops of color!
-From spring until Christmas, our houseplants are always ready to find a new home and bring the outdoors inside.
-Available in small containers or hanging baskets, perfect for small spaces, terrariums and fairy gardens.
+Jump into the hottest trend in the green industry with our succulents.
+From spring until Christmas, our succulents are always ready to find a new home.
+Available in small containers, hanging baskets, or mixed arrangements.

 Are you seeking some eco-friendly jewelry?
-Look no further than our Senecio 'String of Pearls', 'String of Bananas', and new for spring 2020 'String of Dolphins', all perfect for hanging baskets or as a spiller for tall containers.
+Look no further than our 'String of Pearls', 'String of Bananas', and 'String of Dolphins', all perfect for hanging baskets or as a spiller for tall containers.

 your Jade here!
 A fast growing genus, these succulents are carefree and fun, offering a huge variety of foliage colors and textures.
 They can grow quite large with age, and will tolerate light shade.

 Our Tradescantia collection is bursting with stripes and swirls of color, simply begging to be planted in hanging baskets or windowsill planters.
 Plant these beauties in full to partial sun in the garden (during warm weather), or grow them as a houseplant in a sunny window.